d3jn/vim-worker/README.md

 ```
 echo "It works"
+vendor/bin/php-cs-fixer fix ./app
 vendor/bin/phpunit tests --stop-on-failure --exclude-group deprecated
 ```

 Now in Vim press `<Leader>z` to open list with those tasks.
-Each task will have unique key combination assigned to it - pressing such a combination will execute corresponding command.
+Each task will have unique key combination automatically assigned to it - pressing such combination will execute corresponding command.
 Pressing `q` will close the list.

 ## Configuration
 In order to change certain option add `let g:(option name) = '(new value)'` to your vimrc file.
 For example, `let g:worker_tasks_file='.my-tasks'`.